 “I believe true confidence comes from a feeling of self-assuredness from one’s inner self.
 However, I also believe that it is heavily impacted by a lack of confidence with one’s outside appearance as well.
 Plastic surgery can help improve confidence in this way.”

-This is for a patient that has very little to no skin laxity or subcutaneous fat, and has mainly midline muscular laxity.
+This is for a patient that has very little to no skin laxity or subcutaneous fat, and has mainly midline muscle laxity.

-Endoscopic equipment is used to gain access through two or three small incisions.
-This allows visualization with a small camera of the area between the muscle fascia and the overlying subcutaneous tissue so that the midline muscular laxity can be treated.
-Liposuction can be performed in conjunction with this procedure.
+Endoscopic equipment equipped with a small camera is used to gain access to the treatment area through two or three small incisions.
+This allows Dr. Wallach to visualize the area between the muscle fascia and the overlying subcutaneous tissue so that the midline muscular laxity can be treated.
+Liposuction can also be performed in conjunction with this procedure if desired.

-Two to three very small limited incisions are used.
+- Two to three very small limited incisions are used for more favorable scarring.
 Liposuction of the entire abdomen can be performed at the same time.

-This procedure is limited to very few patients.
-It can not treat skin laxity.
+- This procedure is performed on very few patients.
+It cannot treat skin laxity.

 A small ellipse of skin and fat is removed from the lower abdomen.
 The final incision is not much larger than that of a cesarean section.
-The umbilicus is not usually detached from the surrounding tissues.
-The musculature from the umbilicus down to the pubic region can be easily tightened.
+The belly button is not usually detached from the surrounding tissues.
+The musculature from the belly button down to the pubic region can be easily tightened.
 Liposuction can be performed on the entire abdomen and hips.

-The musculature from the upper midline to the umbilicus can be difficult to treat from this exposure.
+- The musculature from the upper midline to the umbilicus can be difficult to tighten with this incision technique.
 Lax skin around the umbilicus or the upper abdomen is difficult to treat.

 Modified Full Abdominoplasty

 This is indicated for patients in Manhattan that require a full abdominoplasty but have abdominal incisions from other surgical procedures that may impact the viability of the tissues elevated (i.e. an open gallbladder surgical incision).
-The patient has a lot of skin laxity and may have a significant amount of abdominal subcutaneous fat.
-There is midline muscular laxity.
-There are one or more previous surgical incisions on the abdomen that would impact performing a full abdominoplasty safely.
+Most Full tummy tuck patients have a lot of skin laxity and may have a significant amount of abdominal subcutaneous fat.
+There may also be midline muscle laxity.
+This technique is used when there are previous surgical scars that would impact performing a full abdominoplasty safely.

 An ellipse of skin and subcutaneous fat is removed from the lower abdomen.
 Undermining of the upper abdominal tissues is performed in a limited fashion to maximize the blood supply to the tissues that may have diminished circulation due to the previous surgical incisions.
-Treatment of the muscular laxity is performed.
-Liposuction can be done selectively.
-The umbilicus is detached from surrounding loose skin attachments and is re-inserted after the upper abdominal skin is re-draped and sutured to the lower abdominal incision.
+Treatment of muscular laxity is performed.
+Liposuction can also be done selectively.
+The belly button is detached from surrounding loose skin and is re-inserted after the upper abdominal skin is re-draped and sutured to the lower abdominal incision.

-The incision may be shorter than a full abdominoplasty.
-Lax skin can be treated better than a mini-abdominoplasty or endoscopic abdominoplasty.
+- The incision may be shorter than a full tummy tuck.
+Lax skin can be treated better than a mini tummy tuck or endoscopic abdominoplasty.
 Lax midline muscles can be tightened easily.
 Laxity around the umbilicus can be treated.

-A longer incision than used for a mini-abdominoplasty or endoscopic abdominoplasty is performed.
+- A longer incision than used for a mini abdominoplasty or endoscopic abdominoplasty is needed, resulting in longer tummy tuck scars.
 There may be residual skin redundancy because of limited undermining.
 Liposuction has to be performed selectively to avoid compromising the blood supply to the skin and subcutaneous tissue.

 An ellipse of skin and subcutaneous fat is removed from the lower abdomen.
 The upper abdominal skin and subcutaneous fat is elevated more extensively than during a modified full abdominoplasty.
 The midline muscular weakness is tightened.
 The umbilicus is reinserted into the upper abdominal skin flap after the flap has been re-draped and sutured to the lower abdominal incision.
-Liposuction can be selectively performed.
+Liposuction can be selectively performed if desired.

-Lax skin from above and below the umbilicus can be treated successfully with this technique.
-Thus, better than the endoscopic abdominoplasty, the mini-abdominoplasty, and the modified full abdominoplasty can achieve.
-The lax muscles can be tightened easily.
-Laxity around the umbilicus can be treated.
+- Lax skin from above and below the belly button can be treated successfully with this technique.
+Thus making it a more comprehensive procedure than other approaches.
+Lax or separated muscles can be tightened easily.
+Laxity around the belly button can also be treated.

 Circumferential Abdominoplasty (Lower Body Lift)

-This is a procedure often reserved for patients who have undergone bariatric surgery that have had massive weight loss, and thus have significant skin excess. (see Post-Bariatric surgery treatment)
+This is a procedure often reserved for patients who have undergone bariatric surgery and have experienced massive weight loss, and thus have a significant amount of excess skin. (see Post-Bariatric surgery treatment)